2021 Truck Driving Industry Statistics

 The majority of truck drivers identify as male, and most seem to identify as heterosexual.

 Women make up 6.6% of truck drivers, though individual companies focus on recruiting female drivers.
 Even in these brands, the number of women behind the wheel seems to max out at around 20%.
+Truck driving is one of the top careers where women are underrepresented.

 How Many LGBTQ+ Truck Drivers Are There?